onnx/onnx-mlir/docs/ImportONNXDefs.md

 The above command is run in the usual `build` directory and it will install the new dialect md files directly into the `docs/Dialects` directory.

 The same command should be used when adding operations/making changes to the Krnl dialect.

+# Operation Version
+onnx-mlir project started when onnx was at version 1.7.0 and does not intended to be backward compactible.
+We relies on onnx/converter to convert the model to the version which onnx-mlir supports.
+As onnx version is evolving, onnx-mlir tries to follow but may be behind the latest version.

+## Version of Operations
+As stated previous, we try to support the latest version of ONNX operations.
+The version of each operation currently supported is recorded in [utils/gen_onnx_mlir.py](../utils/gen_onnx_mlir.py).
+This mechanism provides some stability in version.
+To check the changes in version, run gen_onnx_mlir.py with flag "--check-version" and the changes will be reported.
+To move to a newer version, manually update the version dictionary in the script.

+## Support Multiple versions
+To support multiple versions of an op, the selected version should be added in the version dictionary in [utils/gen_onnx_mlir.py](../utils/gen_onnx_mlir.py).
+For example, there are two versions (opset), 11 and 13, forReduceSum that are supported.
+The corresponding entry in version_dic is `'ReduceSum': [13, 11]`.

+In onnx dialect, the op for the top version has no version in the op name, while other version with name followed by 'V' and version number.
+For example, ReduceSum of opset 13 will be `ONNXReduceSumOp`, while ReduceSum of opset 11 is 'ONNXReduceSumV11Op`.
+Since most of onnx op are compatible when upgraded to higher version, we can keep the name of the operation in the dialect and just update version_dict in gen_onnx_mlir.py without touching the code in onnx-mlir.

+When a model is imported, the highest version which is not higher than the next available version is used.
+For the example of ReduceSum, if the opset is 12, ONNXReduceSumV11Op is chosen.

+## Migrating
+To migrate a new version onnx, first the third_part/onnx should be upgraded and your installation of onnx.
+Then you can run gen_onnx_mlir.py with flag `--check_operation_version`.
+The top version for all operation will be outputed as a new `version_dict`.
+If the interface of an operation remains the same (from the change document of onnx), you can just use the new version.
+If the interface does change, you can insert the new version as the first in the version list.
+For the existing code, all the corresponding code has to be changed.
+For example, when ReduceSum is moved from version 11 to 13, ONNXReduceSumOp is replaced with ONNXReduceSumOpV11 first.
+Then the code for version 13 will use ONNXReduceSumOp.
+The reason for such design is that most of onnx changes do not change the interface.
+We do not want to put burdon on developer to remember which version of operation is used unless abusolutely necessary.
+It is not always needed to keep the code for an older version, which may be rewritten into the new operation.
+Thus, we just need to have the dialect definition, but not the code for inference or lowering.